 "I guess it is time to begin repaying my debt," she said as she teleported one final time into the building that was his place of residence.
 The man stood in front of her as she appeared.
 She bowed low to the ground.

 "Ahh, you have arrived," he spoke in the same tone as he always had, calm kind, soothing, "It has been quite some time since I have seen you last child…"

 Kuroko smiled fondly at the person who had saved her, the person who had shown kindness and mercy despite knowing what she had done, despite knowing she deserved nothing of the sort, the person to whom she owed a great debt of gratitude.
 She bowed her head lower as she spoke to him and said, "yes it has… it is good to see you again Aleister-sama."

 : Earlier Aleister sent a "puppet ", a doppleganger, to the hospital to avoid detection.
 It would only make sense that he would be able to do so, though it also makes sense that it would be rare that he does.
 The reason he risked such a thing will be revealed later on.

 Author's Note/ Foreword (despite coming after the first chapter…): All right then, this is the first chapter to the sequel of my earlier work The Ace, The Queen, and The Two of Hearts and the second book of the "Final Judgment" trilogy which I've been planning since about chapter 8 of my previous book, though I couldn't let it on else it would've ruined the drama of Kuroko's apparent death.
 I wanted to talk a little before it begins to give you an idea of what to expect since there are going to be quite a few changes.
 The major things are:

-3: Because of 1 and 2 the romance in this is practically non-existent until quite late in the story.
+2: Because of number 1 the romance in this is a bit less, especially late in the story.
 I apologize to the people who really liked that aspect of my last story but I can't afford to change Misaka's feelings too much without risking affecting canon.
-In this chapter I try to give a reason for this.